M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The deformation complex of n -algebras

 The operad $e_n$ is the operad governing $n$-algebras.
 An $n$-algebra is a (graded) vector space $V$ with binary operations $\wedge$ of degree 0 and $\co{\cdot}{\cdot}$ of degree $1-n$ satisfying the following relations: \begin{enumerate} \item $(V,\wedge)$ is a graded commutative algebra. \item $(V[n-1],\co{\cdot}{\cdot})$ is a graded Lie algebra. \item For all (homogeneous) $v\in V$, the unary operation $\co{v}{\cdot}$ is a derivation of degree $|v|+1-n$ on $(V,\wedge)$. \end{enumerate}

 Elements of $e_n(N)$ can be written as linear combinations of expressions of the form

-where $X_1,\dots,X_N$ are formal variables, $L_j$ are Lie words and each $X_i$ occurs exactly once in the expression.
+where $X_1,\dots,X_N$ are formal variables, $L_j$ are $\Lie\{n-1\}$ words and each $X_i$ occurs exactly once in the expression.
 The action of the symmetric group $S_N$ on $e_n(N)$ is given by permuting the labels on the $X_1,\dots,X_N$.
 From the length of the individual Lie words one can derive various filtrations on $e_n$.
+We denote by by

-We will be interested in the filtration coming from the number $k_1$ of Lie words of length 1.
-For example, for the expression
+the subspace spanned by elements of the form \eqref{equ:enform} with $k_j$ the number of Lie words of length $j$, $j=1,2\dots$.
+Clearly $\sum_j jk_j =N$ and furthermore the cohomological degree is $N-\sum_j k_j$.